sortsofecon/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD in Economics and Finance
+  - course: PhD in Economics | Finance
     institution: Nova School of Business and Economics
     year: since 2020
   - course: MSc in Economics